 Life transitions are never easy, and there may well be days where all you want to do is find a time machine and put everything back to the way it was before you had to deal with the divorce.
 But by taking little steps at a time, you'll be able to adapt.
 The holidays will never be like you remembered them, but with a little patience, understanding and flexibility, you can make your first Thanksgiving after a divorce a hopeful, if poignant, one.

-About the Authors: Dave Webster & Tolu Adeleye are partners of Contemporary Lifestyle Consulting Inc. and the co-authors of "Stay Sane Through Change: How To Rise Above The Challenges Of Life’s Complex Transitions."
+About the Authors: Dave Webster & Tolu Adeleye are the co-authors of "Stay Sane Through Change: How To Rise Above The Challenges Of Life’s Complex Transitions" and previous partners of Contemporary Lifestyle Consulting Inc.

 Even if Thanksgiving has passed, these tips will help you put everything into perspective.
 You can also get some other great ideas on surviving the holidays in the following articles: